A version of this article appeared in the Autumn 2021 issue of strategy+business.

-As the number of people vaccinated against COVID-19 rises, U.S. states lift restrictions, and the prospect of returning to offices in some parts of the world becomes real, businesses are grappling with a thorny question: Should they require employees to get the vaccine?
+As the world continues to struggle with highly contagious strains of COVID-19, businesses are grappling with a thorny question: Should they require employees to get the vaccine?
 The travel and event industries, tourism-dependent countries, and universities have quickly embraced requiring proof of vaccination for boarding transportation and crossing borders, attending events, and returning to campuses.
 National, state, and local governments are piloting “vaccine passports,” documents that would prove one’s status.

 David Rodin, a moral philosopher and founder of Principia, a business ethics advisory firm, points out that all societies accept some risks because the benefits outweigh the potential harm.
 It’s why people tend not to have a problem with speeding ambulances.
 The same principle applies to vaccines.